lucanag/lucanag.github.io/synthesis-s.md

 <img src="https://user-images.githubusercontent.com/43001496/147133517-e5f7e73c-516d-4cb4-bee2-943c521e7315.png" width="500" />

-I set the note to G3 to fit to the CHORD and SICK main frequencies.
-I tried to soften this sound with by increasing the filter and amplitude's envelope attack of the first oscillator to open the low pass filter gradually.
-Then to make more movements and make the overall impact more colourful I set the second oscillator 2 octave up.
-Echo and Decay was used with high feedvack.
+I set the note to G3 to fit to the **CHORD** and **SICK** main frequencies.
+I tried to soften this sound by increasing the filter and amplitude's envelope attack of the first oscillator to open the low pass filter gradually.
+Then to make more movements and make the overall impact more colourful I set the second oscillator up to 2 octave.
+Echo and Decay was used with high feedback.
 For movements I used LFO on the Auto Filter and Delay as a Send/Return effect.

 <img src="https://user-images.githubusercontent.com/43001496/147133535-c6755988-0013-4dbe-819e-c0709fc189ac.png" width="500" />